yqyouqichen/youqichen.github.io/_posts/2020-5-31-readings-of-the-week.md

 ### [Why is the Market Doing Well Lately?](https://obliviousinvestor.com/why-is-the-market-doing-well-lately/) by *Mike Piper*

 + **Stock Market**: the collection of markets and exchanges where regular activities of buying, selling, and issurance of shares of *publicly-held* companies take place.
-The activties can take place in stock exchanges or over-the-counter(OTC).
-Financial securities other than equities are also traded in the stock markets.
-Stock market acts as *primary markets* for companies to issue and sell their shares for the first time through initial public offering (IPO); the market parcitipants then trade the securities they already own in *secondary markets*.
-Market indicators (e.g. S&P 500) are developed to measure the movement of the overall market.
+    + The activties can take place in stock exchanges or over-the-counter(OTC).
+    + Stock market acts as *primary markets* for companies to issue and sell their shares for the first time through initial public offering (IPO); the market parcitipants then trade the securities they already own in *secondary markets*.
+    + Market indicators (e.g. S&P 500) are developed to measure the movement of the overall market.

 + **Economy**: all activities related to *production, consumption, and trade of goods and services* in an area.
     + *Microeconomics* studies the decisions of individuals and firms resource allocation (incentives and behaviors, utility, production theory, price);
     + *Macroeconomics* studies the economy-wide phenomena (inflation, rate of economic growth, income, GDP, unemployment)

-+ **Expected Return**
++ **Expected Return**: probability-weighted rates of return on an investment.
+It is calculated by summing up all products of potential outcome and the change of occuring.
+For example, if an investment has 10% chance of gaining 20%, 50% chance of gaining 10%, and 40% chance of losing 5%, the expected return is (0.1 * 20% + 0.5 * 10% + 0.4 * (-5%)) = 5%

 > The value of stock market at any given time is essentially the market's concensus as to the present value of the expected future earnings of publicly traded companies.
 > The stock market's valuation is based on an "expected" (i.e., probability-weighted) value of earnings